mar-ia/couchdb-crazy/05-sharding.md

 And copy over `small.1425202577.couch` that is in that directory.
 Do not move files between the shard directories as that will make CouchDB very angry with you!

-Edit the database document in `_db`s again.
+Edit the database document in `_dbs` again.
 Make it so that minion2 only have the shard `80000000-ffffffff`, and minion3 only have shard `00000000-7fffffff`.
 Minion1 should not be touch this time.

 First *"add"* then *"remove"* or is it *"delete"*?
 Is there a *"move"*?
 The changelog is nothing that CouchDB cares about.